Application for Seed Crop Certification

 - July 25 for soybeans

-After receipt of your CSGA Membership Application/Renewal form and Application for CSGA Seed Crop Certification an invoice will be sent to you for the applicable fees (fees are listed in the Application Support Document).
+After receipt of your CSGA Membership Application/Renewal form and Application for CSGA Seed Crop Certification, an invoice will be sent to you for the applicable fees (fees are listed in the Application Support Document).
+Thereafter, invoices are sent to account holders bi-monthly.

 Invoices are payable upon receipt.
 A Late Payment Penalty of 1.5% per month will be applied to all outstanding balances 30 days after the invoice date.